Skip to content

 brew update

-brew install shards crystal postgres imagemagick librsvg
+brew install crystal postgresql imagemagick librsvg

-Set up PostgresSQL
+Set up PostgreSQL

 brew services start postgresql

-psql -c "CREATE ROLE kemal WITH PASSWORD 'kemal';" # Change 'kemal' here to a stronger password, and update `password` in config/config.yml
+psql -c "CREATE ROLE kemal WITH LOGIN PASSWORD 'kemal';" # Change 'kemal' here to a stronger password, and update `password` in config/config.yml

 createdb -O kemal invidious